 Introduction to Outlook Data Files (.pst and .ost)

-When you use Outlook 2013, your email messages, calendar, tasks, and other items are saved on a mail server, on your computer, or both.
+When you use Outlook 2013 or Outlook 2016, your email messages, calendar, tasks, and other items are saved on a mail server, on your computer, or both.
 Outlook items that are saved on your computer, are kept in Outlook Data Files (.pst and .ost).

 Outlook Data File (.pst)